wilzh40/wilzh40.github.io_stop/_posts/2015-05-31-learning-rust-by-making-a-n-body-simulator.md

 Another interesting tidbit about Rust is that you have to use references most of the time...calling a variable directly (`for b in self.bodies`) would create a borrowing error, as that statement takes ownership of the vector and its element.
 To iterate through the physic bodies one has to use `for b in &self.bodies`.

+I ran into the same problem trying to reference `self` in a closure.

+	    self.gl.draw(args.viewport(), |c, gl| {
+        	for b in &self.bodies { //Render stuff here}
+        }
+Returned an error because the `closure requires unique access to "self"`.
+My solution was to move the iterator outside the closure, like so.
+	 for b in &self.bodies {
+            // Iterate through all the bodies

+            self.gl.draw(args.viewport(), |c, gl| {
+                let circle = rectangle::square(b.position.0, b.position.1, b.radius);
+            	ellipse(BLACK, circle, c.transform, gl);
+            }
+      }

+ But I realized that I was missing a clear function, and after placing

+ 	    self.gl.draw(args.viewport(), |c, gl| {
+            // Clear the scene after all bodies are drawn clear(WHITE, gl);
+        });
+ AFTER every loop, refactoring the code 20 times, I finally realized that the best place for it was indeed before.